I treat more than just symptoms

 Nursing in a high security prison is never dull or predictable.
 On any given day the skills you use may be far and wide apart.
 From working in health promotion, A&E acute problems or alternatively you may be supporting people to manage their mental health or substance misuse.
 The role also requires the ability to remain calm in an emergency response situation, providing resuscitation and lifesaving intervention.
 The role will train you to an ILS standard.
 It’s this variety that keeps things fresh and stimulating.
 Every day may bring new challenges and new experiences, but at the same time, you’ll have all the support you need to deliver the best care possible.
 The role is an experience like no other, requiring diverse and mixed nursing skills and backgrounds.

-If you are shortlisted, you will be contacted by Briony Dove, the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by Amelia Smith, the Internal Recruiter for this role.

-The recruiter will submit your CV to the hiring manager and in turn Briony will arrange an interview for you to attend at HMP Long Lartin if the hiring manager feels that you are suitable for the job.
+Amelia will submit your CV to the hiring manager and will arrange an interview for you to attend at HMP Long Lartin if the hiring manager feels that you are suitable for the job.

 Please note that offers of employment are subject to Care UK Terms & Conditions and receipt of satisfactory references, an enhanced DBS check and prison vetting including Counter Terrorism Check.